torson/knock-port/README.extended.md

 ## 2FA

 You can enable 2FA to prevent abuse in case your machine gets compromised.
-Use Authenticator on your phone instead of one on the machine itself (like 1Password that also supports 2FA tokens), that .
+Might be better to use an authenticator app on your phone instead of one on the machine itself (like 1Password that also supports 2FA tokens).

-To set up 2FA run this command and pass it any access_key_http (configured in config.yaml) value for which you want to enable 2FA, and follow instructions:
+To set up 2FA run this command and pass it any access_key_http value that's configured in `config.yaml` for which you want to enable 2FA, and follow instructions:
 ```
 python src/setup_2fa.py -h
 python src/setup_2fa.py -k {access_key_http}
 ```

+Two files were created inside folder `config/2fa/` : `<access_key>_qr.png` and `<access_key>.json` .

-From this point onwards you need to provide additional header `token` in the curl command :
+From this point onward you need to provide additional header `token` in the curl command when authenticating with this specific access_key :
 ```
 #!/bin/bash
 read -p "2FA token: " TOKEN